biosoda/bioquery/README.md

 ## VoiD extension documentation

-The documentation of the VoID extension describing the virtual links between the datasets considered in our work is available at[VoIDext documentation draft](https://biosoda.github.io/bioquery/) and the Turtle files in the [voidext](https://github.com/biosoda/bioquery/tree/master/voidext) folder by also including the metadata used in this project (i.e. voidext_bioquery.ttl file).
+The documentation of the VoID extension describing the virtual links between the datasets considered in our work is available at [VoIDext documentation draft](https://biosoda.github.io/bioquery/) and the Turtle files in the [voidext](https://github.com/biosoda/bioquery/tree/master/voidext) folder by also including the metadata used in this project (i.e. voidext_bioquery.ttl file).

 ## Supplementary material